 I went online to look for recipes.
 Unfortunately, I do not have all the ingredients for any of the quinoa dishes I looked at.
-But I have already cooked my quinoa this morning so there’s no turning back now.
-If my baby isn’t napping, I might have run to the store to grab the ingredients.
+But I already cooked my quinoa this morning so there’s no turning back now.
+If my baby wasn’t napping, I probably would have run to the store to grab the ingredients.
 So I did what I usually do.
 I made an experiment using what I already have.
 And surprisingly it turned out so good, I started more than just tasting it after I made it.
 Hahaha.

 So here I am sharing this with you!
 I don’t know about you but there’s something refreshing about quinoa.
-It’s like drinking cucumber water where it leaves a cooling effect in my mouth.
+For me it’s like drinking cucumber water where it leaves a cooling effect in my mouth.
 And its crunchy texture tickles my taste buds!
 I just enjoyed every single bite!

 I can’t believe I’ve never made quinoa before.
 Now I am hooked!
 I think from now on quinoa will be staple in our kitchen.